-She had always wanted to get into Tehillim but hadn't gotten done much about it.
+She had always wanted to get into Tehillim but hadn't done much about it.
 Though she had embraced observant Judaism in her teenage years, Tehillim was not on the "curriculum."
 Learning to daven (pray), keep Shabbos (the Sabbath), bentch (blessing after meals), etc., of course!
-But saying Tehillim?!
+But saying Tehillim?
 Not really.

 Through Hashem's loving hand, the next issue of Bina Magazine featured a group that said one psalm a day.
 That sounded like just what the rabbi ordered.
-Joining the group gave a slow, solid way to start saying psalms.
-(To understand the slightly longer version of this story, see the AISH article.)
+Joining the group gave her a slow, solid way to start saying psalms.
+(To understand the slightly longer version of this story, click to see the AISH article.)

 Saying tehillim enriched her life so much, she felt compelled to share it with others.